holytoastr/Project-2/README.md

 # Emotional Corgum
-A gathering of corgi emotions
+A gathering of corgi feelings

 ## Tech Used